pshdev0/utils/coursera-auto-download/README.md

 7. Next run `bash w2.sh` which will automatically move the Chrome windows to the corresponding workspaces.

 It saves me a lot of time and labour setting up my desktop workspaces and windows.

-PS I can report parallel workspace marking seems to work quite well because I can keep my mind focused on a single question for each student before moving to the next.